 Time Doctor is your all-in-one solution to time tracking and payroll for all remote workers.

 With Time Doctor, you can see the time your virtual workers spent working and on breaks, track time spent with clients and on specific projects, view applications and websites employees visited while working, and monitor time spent in meetings.
-Time Doctor also provides screenshot monitoring and easy payroll options.
+Time Doctor also provides screen monitoring and easy payroll options.

 What’s stellar about Time Doctor is how it integrates with other top project management tools remote workers use.
 Integrations include Asana, Basecamp, GitHub, Salesforce, Teamwork, Trello, Zendesk, and many more.